ENERGY

 THE BASIC OFFER

 New material designs are imperative to achieve the fundamental advances in energy conversion and storage systems.
-Both of which are vital to the challenge of mitigating global warming, which requires a susbtitution of energy supplementation untethered from a reliance on environmentally compromising combustion fuels.
+Both of which are vital to the challenge of mitigating global warming, which requires a substitution of energy supplementation untethered from a reliance on environmentally compromising combustion fuels.

 We offer quantum-confined, atomically-architectured materials for improving energy storage system deliverables, in niche applications where lightweight, heat and or radiation degradation resistance, high performance and longevity with low volume materials are an essential requirement.